Filip-Weznerowicz/Playwright-Academy/README.md

 **Requirements:**
 ●	Test scenarios are structured in Given, When, Then format.
-●	Have the automated test suite pushed to Github repo.
+●	Have the automated test suite pushed to GitHub repo.
 ●	It is possible for the tests to run in the pipeline (manual trigger and scheduled run).
 ●	Your test report is easy to access at Github Pages.